 Introduction

-The following document sets forth the requirements automating tests on production units of the Allen 8005571.05 (P&WC 30Y0241-01) Oil Level Sensor In particular the Oil Level Test Bench according to the protocol defined in ACCEPTANCE TEST PROCEDURE FOR ALLEN 8005571.05 (aka Elevation OLS ATP).
+The following document sets forth the requirements of the Multi-Level Oil Indicator (MLOI) program for automating the acceptance testing of oil level sensors.
+The MLOI program is divided into phases or epics.
+The first epic is for automating production tests of Allen 8005571.05 (P&WC 30Y0241-01) Oil Level Sensor In particular the Oil Level Test Bench protocol defined in ACCEPTANCE TEST PROCEDURE FOR ALLEN 8005571.05 (aka Elevation OLS ATP).

 Reference Documents: